martinohanlon/exploring-space-with-minecraft/en/step_5.md

 * Obsidian - pressure
 * Red wool - CPU temperature

------ task ---
+--- task ---

-Holding your finger over the temperature sensor or breath on the humidity sensor, and seeing what effect it has on the level of lava or water in the pillars.
+Holding your finger over the temperature sensor or breath on the humidity sensor, and see what effect it has on the level of lava or water in the pillars.

 --- /task ---